echoedtes/echoedtes/README.md

 <p align=right>

 <details><summary>INTRODUCTION..</summary>
 Patty, Ekko or Itsvan, whichever you feel that resonates with you most when it comes to portraying me.
 I really don't mind.
+Please check my carrd to see how I prefer to socialise.
 </details>

 <img src="https://github.com/echoedtes/echoedtes/blob/main/Untitled73_20260310193502.PNG" width=30% height=30%/>